ctchou/dircifrar/README.md

 https://libsodium.gitbook.io/doc/hashing/generic_hashing

-in the keyed hashing mode with the master key into 256 bits, which is converted to 64 hex digits.
+in the keyed hashing mode using the master key into 256 bits, which is converted to 64 hex digits.
 The first 2 hex digits are interpreted as a directory name, the next 2 hex digits another directory name under the first one, and the remaining 60 hex digits are interpreted as a